mcnik/mcnik.github.io/2022calendar.md

 Why a calendar?
 What better way to remind people of the passage of time than using a dying medium?

 Why these photos?
-These photos might seem empty because people don't feature prominently in them.
-However, there is one person in all these photos, me.
+Every single photo has been picked to represent that month for a reason.
+That reason is for me to know and you to guess at.
+You can also not care about it and judge the aesthetics.
+These pictures might seem to be pictures of emptiness because people don't feature prominently in them.
+They are pictures of emptiness, but remember, there is one person in all these photos, me.
 I am looking out and, with me, you are too.